openshift/ansible-service-broker/docs/proposals/subscriber-fan-in-fan-out.md

 ## Subscriber design principal

-This proposal outlines changes to the subscribers and allowing the addition of more subscribers allowing them all to act on the same message.
+This proposal outlines changes to the subscribers and for allowing the addition of more subscribers.
+Each of these subscribers will act on the same message.
-The order these subscribers are called in should not matter, their work should be independent of any other subscribers work.
+It is vital that the order these subscribers are called in should not matter, their work should be independent of any other subscribers work.

 ## Proposal